moonbitlang/moonbit-course/course3/course_en.md

 # Dynamic Programming

-- Decompose the problem into smaller subproblems that are similar to the original problem but of a smaller scale.
+- Decompose the problem into smaller subproblems that are similar to the original problem but of a reduced scale.
 - Applicable to problems that have:
   - **Duplicated subproblems**: Dynamic programming solves each subproblem once and caches the result, avoiding redundant computations.
   - **Optimal substructure**: The global solution can be built from subproblems.